Vishaldhaloch/falcon-lora-finetune/README.md

 ## Output:
 Generated Output:
 The movie was absolutely wonderful because it had the right amount of action, drama and romance.
 I don’t think I have ever laughed so much at a movie.
 I was actually crying at some of the scenes because I was so happy.
-I just loved the movie and it was so good.- You are here:
-- Government
-- Departments
-- Public Works
-- Floodplain Management
-Floodplain Management
-Floodplain Management
-Floodplain management is the management of the flooding associated with natural

 ## ☁️ Push to Hugging Face Hub
 To upload your adapter to your Hugging Face account: